AndrewVDo/whenShouldIGo/cmpt383.md

 React allows for responive web-design and the home page will show the following options:
 1. location (from, to) (TRAVEL HACKING TOOL API)
-2. desired weather (hot/cool/cold, sun/rain/snow)
+2. desired weather (hot/cool/cold, sun/rain)
-3. time frame (next year/6months/month)
 Submit REST request to python server through HTTP

 # Python Server